metastreet-labs/metastreet-sdk/README.md

 - `margin-core`: this package provides functions that let you interact with MetaStreet’s PE contracts, either to send transactions or read on-chain data, which is easier than using `pe-contracts-typechain`.
 The package also contains functions to easily query the subgraph, as well as all the needed contract addresses and API URLs.
 - `margin-kit`: this is a **React JS** package, which depends on **wagmi**, it contains ready-to-use components that can be plugged into any React app, to integrate MetaStreet’s leveraged trading features in a few lines of code.
 It also contains building blocks that you can use you build your own custom components.

+# Demo

+We built a demo app to showcase SDK features, you can check the code under [apps/test](apps/test), or visit the [hosted version](https://sdk-demo-six.vercel.app).

 # Installation

 ### margin-kit